How to Host a Hybrid Conference or Event

 9. Use social media

-As we mentioned above, the use of hashtags is a powerful way of creating an engaging hybrid event for virtual and in-person attendees alike.
+The use of hashtags is a powerful way of creating an engaging hybrid event for virtual and in-person attendees alike.

 10. Event branding